Vegetable and Strawberry Entomology

 I am the vegetable and strawberry entomologist for South Carolina.
 I joined the department in February 2017.
 My responsibilities include building a research (70%) and extension (30%) program that improves management of mite and insect pests for our stakeholders.

-I am involved in the Entomological Society of America and I currently serve on the Plant-Insect Ecosystem Section Governing Council and the Early Career Professionals Committee.
+I am involved in the Entomological Society of America and I currently serve on the Plant-Insect Ecosystem Section Governing Council and am the Program Chair for the 2019 meeting of the Southeastern Branch.

 John Henry Comstock Award, Entomological Society of America (2016)